LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-public-library-stats.md

 >> Organisations should therefore exert a degree of caution when responding to any such FOI requests

-General discouragement from responding to FOI requests.
+Some general discouragement from responding to FOI requests.

 Public Libraries News took this up on Twitter and described CIPFA as an 'evil, greedy, and inefficient dinosaur':

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Nothing makes it so obvious that we have an evil, greedy and inefficient dinosaur in charge of library data than this <a href="https://twitter.com/CIPFA?ref_src=twsrc%5Etfw">@CIPFA</a> letter to library services trying to restrict open use of library figures.
 It&#39;s time libraries simply published them themselves.
 Hello Libraries Connected. <a href="https://t.co/2aOMM0LKOe">https://t.co/2aOMM0LKOe</a></p>&mdash; Ian Anstice (@publiclibnews) <a href="https://twitter.com/publiclibnews/status/1060413446515240961?ref_src=twsrc%5Etfw">November 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I'm not sure this is quite fair though.
-Whatever became of the dinosaurs, they could not be expected to forsee their demise.
+I'm not sure this is fair though.
+Whatever became of the dinosaurs (and there were some terrific ones), they could not be expected to forsee their demise.
 CIPFA are a body that advises and works with the public sector, and will know the direction of travel with open data.
-Sending warnings to all library services against providing data may cause concern for a time, but it's fighting against the tide.
+Sending warnings to all library services against providing data may cause concern, but it's fighting against the tide.

 CIPFA did provide a full response to Public Libraries News in [the middle of this news post](http://www.publiclibrariesnews.com/2018/11/unbothered-petition-response-cipfa-as-an-active-barrier-to-library-data-and-newcastle-woes.html), describing their charity status and highly skilled workers.
 It was interesting to see that only half of Councils with library responsibilities have a CIPFA subscription.
 The others if they want the data have to directly buy it, despite contributing to it.